Written by Allison Wolcott on December 6, 2016 under Microphones

 Contributors: Dennis Gruenling, Michael Pettersen Since the 1950s, blues harmonica players have amplified their instruments with bullet-shaped microphones and tube amplifiers.
 But how it all started remains a mystery.
 According to one legend, the mac daddy of all Chicago blues harp players, Marion “Little Walter” Jacobs, innovated the technique by playing his harmonica near a […]

-Written by Brooke Giddens on May 24, 2013 under Artists
+Written by Brooke Giddens on May 24, 2013 under Live

 Ever since the beginning of college, I knew I was going to have an internship.
 Not only is it required by my university, but also I knew what a great starting point an internship could be when job searching post-graduation.
 I had heard horror stories of filing papers, running errands, getting coffee for your boss, […]

-Written by Cory Lorentz on April 30, 2010 under Artists
+Written by Cory Lorentz on April 30, 2010 under Live

 To the Shure-Mobile!
 Today I was off to catch the tremendously talented Adam Young aka Owl City at Chicago’s Aragon Ballroom.
 I also had a special guest helper along for the ride… my niece Lizzi Stack was pretty excited about getting to see the immensely popular Owl City, too!
 This was my first time at the Aragon Ballroom and Lizzi’s […]